-Physical-mechanical process (also filtration, filtering and filtering) for the separation or purification of substances such as liquids or gases by means of technical filtering devices.
-Various filtration procedures are a common process in winemaking.
-Already in ancient times the Egyptians, Sumerians and Romans used a technique in which wine was filtered by means of cloths or similar material.
-In the Middle Ages, a piece of cloth made of muslin acting as a filter was used to filter the added aromatic spices out of the wine.
-This piece of cloth was called "Manica Hippocratis" (Hippocratic sleeve).
+Physical-mechanical process (also filtration, filtering and filtering) for separating or purifying substances such as liquids or gases by means of technical filtering devices.
+Various filtration methods are a common process in winemaking.
+Even in ancient times, the Egyptians, Sumerians and Romans had a technique of filtering wine using cloth or similar material.
+In the Middle Ages, the added aromatic spices were filtered out of the wine with a piece of cloth made of muslin that acted as a filter.
+This piece of cloth was called the "Manica Hippocratis" (Hippocrates' sleeve).

-In today's viticulture, filtration mainly concerns grape must and young wine, but also air and water for disinfection purposes.
-The purpose of this process is to remove undesirable substances and thus stabilise or sterilise the grape must or wine.
-Usually this is done in several steps.
-First of all, the rather large turbidity substances (pulp) produced during pressing are removed from the must (see also degumming and clarification).
-Only then is the so-called filter maturity of the wine achieved as a prerequisite for the respective filtration method.
+In today's viticulture, filtration mainly concerns grape must and young wine, but also air and water for the purpose of disinfection.
+The purpose of this process is to remove unwanted substances and thus stabilise or sterilise the grape must or wine.
+As a rule, this is done in several steps.
+First, the rather large trub substances (pulp) produced during pressing are removed from the must (see degumming and clarification).
+Only then is the so-called filter maturity of the wine achieved as a prerequisite for the respective type of filtration.
 This means that the wine must not be too cloudy.
-A subsequent step is the removal of microorganisms such as yeasts and bacteria.
+The next step is the removal of microorganisms such as yeasts and bacteria.

-However, filters not only retain those particles that (as one might assume) are larger than the filter pore size.
-This is only one of the effects.
+However, filters do not only retain those particles that (as one might assume) are larger than the filter pore size.
+Because that is only one of the effects.
 Other mechanisms are particle inertia, diffusion effects (thermal movement of particles), electrostatics with adsorptive effect or barrier effect.
-Therefore, particles are generally also separated that are far smaller than the pore size of the filter.
-In any case, filter pore sizes with ≤ 1 µm (millionth of a meter) are required (human hair approx. 40 µm).
+Therefore, particles that are far smaller than the pore size of the filter are basically also separated.
+In any case, filter pore sizes with ≤ 1 µm (millionth of a metre) are required (human hair approx. 40 µm).

-Filtration can be carried out several times at different stages of winemaking, especially after pressing (must), after fermentation and immediately before or during bottling.
+Filtration can take place several times at different stages of winemaking, especially after pressing (must), after fermentation and immediately before or during bottling.
 As a rule, several of the processes listed below are also carried out in combination.
-Filtration, however, always means a more or less strong mechanical stress on the wine, there can also be (too high) losses of aromatic substances or carbonic acid, therefore this method should be used carefully.
-Improper or too sharp application can lead to filter shock.
+However, filtering always means a more or less strong mechanical stress of the wine, it can also result in (too high) losses of aromatic substances or carbonic acid, therefore this method should be used carefully.
+If used improperly or too harshly, this can lead to filter shock.
 Many producers therefore largely do without filtration.

-Starting in the USA, for marketing reasons, the label in Europe has increasingly included the words "unfiltered" (or similar) on the label in recent years.
-The alternative to filtration is tapping (moving) from one container to another, which is certainly much gentler, but much more expensive.
-The Beaujolais Nouveau is basically unfiltered wine.
-For wines with longer barrel ageing, storage automatically results in better stability.
+Starting from the USA, for marketing reasons, one can increasingly find the indication "unfiltered" (or similar) on the label in Europe in recent years.
+The alternative to filtration is racking (racking) from one container into another, which is certainly much gentler, but much more time-consuming.
+Beaujolais Nouveau is basically unfiltered wine.
+In wines with longer barrel ageing, storage automatically results in better stability.
 Unfiltered wines form a deposit (sediment) to a much greater extent.
-For special wines such as "sur lie", filtration is not carried out as a matter of principle (see yeast sediment storage).
+For special wines such as "sur lie", no filtration is carried out as a matter of principle (see yeast sediment storage).

-The unfiltered mixture of a liquid and finely distributed solids is called suspension, the filtered product is called filtrate.
-Depending on the filter, the particles are separated either due to their size (sieve effect) and/or due to adsorptive (electrostatic) effect.
-There are a number of different filtration techniques, depending on company size, technical equipment and desired wine types.
+The unfiltered mixture of a liquid and finely distributed solids in it is called suspension, the filtered product filtrate.
+Depending on the filter, the particles are separated either due to size (sieve effect) and/or due to adsorptive (electrostatic) effect.
+There are a number of different filtration techniques, depending on the size of the operation, the technical equipment and the type of wine required.